 In anticipation of the move, we didn’t renew our lease and instead moved to an apartment with less square footage than we’d had previously.
 We also started making plans for thinning down our possessions to make packing easier and to make living in such a giant city possible.
-There were so many things to do, but we were being obedient in being open to this adventure to see what would unfold.
+There were so many things to do, but at the time we felt we should be open to this adventure to see what could or would unfold.
 Then, the adventure stalled.
 Since it wasn’t a sure thing yet, we wanted to wait until things were in motion to tell anyone.
 We’d left so many boxes packed in anticipation of moving again, and then we waited…and waited…and waited.
 If you’re wondering, a small apartment is a fantastic location to thin down your belongings.
 That said, I recall a day or two when I might have screamed into a pillow in between trying to figure out where exactly to put those boxes.
 After months of waiting, we finally had our answer.
 The job met a roadblock and didn’t materialize, which meant neither did the other one.

 The move never happened.